This post contains affiliate links. For more information, please read our disclosure policy.

 This pretty small city is lavishly known for being the native land of Hans Christian Andersen, one of the most loved authors in the world who wrote fairy tales, and after witnessing his birthplace, you may get phenomenal inspiration here.

 Dotted with paved streets wrinkled by timbered houses with various painted shades of pastel, Odense is an ideal place to fulfill your wanderlust.
 Stop at the serene Munke Mose Park or taste some delicious Danish dishes at Flammen.

 Dragør is a vivid and quaint fishing village that is easy to reach by bicycle from Copenhagen.
 It is widely known to be one of the most beautiful tourist destinations of the country and thatched and picture-perfect cottages.

 It is the best location for several arts and music events, and it is indeed attractive in summer and all year round.
 The open markets here offer everything from different fresh breeds of fish and locally grown produce.

 The farmhouse and the waterfront museum can easily be explored by a tour.
 It is the best gateway to the village if you want to explore traditional Denmark.

-Known as one of the most remarkable Renaissance European castles and definitely among the best-kept castles in Denmark, the Egeskov Castle is moated by a lake which covers both the gardens and palace.
-Some of the beautiful gardens here include everything from thickets and hedge mazes which date back to over 300 years.
+Known as one of the most remarkable Renaissance European castles and definitely among the best-kept castles in Denmark, the Egeskov Castle is moated by a lake that covers both the gardens and palace.
+Some of the beautiful gardens here include everything from thickets and hedge mazes, which date back to over 300 years.